-Scotch Pine Pinus sylvestris
+French Blue Scotch Pine Pinus sylvestris 'French Blue'

 Height: 50 feet Spread: 35 feet Sunlight: O

 Hardiness Zone: 2

 Other Names: Scots Pine

 Description:

-A stunning evergreen tree, featuring peeling showy orange bark when mature; diverse habit of growth, ranging from open and artistic to a Christmas tree-like form; hardy, adaptable and very versatile, can be used as an accent, windbreak or shade tree

-Ornamental Features

-Scotch Pine is primarily valued in the landscape for its ornamental globe-shaped form.
-It has rich green evergreen foliage.
-The needles remain green throughout the winter.
+Valued for its picturesque character, vigorous growth and bluish-green foliage, this northern subspecies is a wonderful choice for a landscape accent tree, hardy and vigorous enough as a windbreak Ornamental Features French Blue Scotch Pine is primarily valued in the landscape for its ornamental globe-shaped form.
+It has attractive bluish-green evergreen foliage.
+The needles are highly ornamental and remain bluish-green throughout the winter.
 The shaggy orange bark is extremely showy and adds significant winter interest.

-Landscape Attributes

-Scotch Pine is an evergreen tree with a strong central leader and a more or less rounded form.
+Landscape Attributes French Blue Scotch Pine is an evergreen tree with a strong central leader and a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
 This is a relatively low maintenance tree.
 When pruning is necessary, it is recommended to only trim back the new growth of the current season, other than to remove any dieback.
 Deer don't particularly care for this plant and will usually leave it alone in favor of tastier treats.
 It has no significant negative characteristics.
+French Blue Scotch Pine is recommended for the following landscape applications; - Accent - Shade - Windbreaks and Shelterbelts

-Scotch Pine Photo courtesy of NetPS Plant Finder
+French Blue Scotch Pine Photo courtesy of NetPS Plant Finder

-Scotch Pine foliage Photo courtesy of NetPS Plant Finder
+French Blue Scotch Pine foliage Photo courtesy of NetPS Plant Finder